marijnh/Eloquent-JavaScript/15_event.md

 This screenshot shows the help text for the age field.

-{{figure {url: "img/help-field.png", alt: "Providing help when a field is focused",width: "4.4cm"}}}
+{{figure {url: "img/help-field.png", alt: "Screenshot of the help text below the age field", width: "4.4cm"}}}

 if}}